Digital & Tech Glossary

 Performance Monitoring

-The continuous tracking and analysis of application speed, responsiveness, and resource usage to identify and resolve issues.
+The continuous tracking and analysis of application speed, responsiveness, and resource usage to prevent downtime and optimize user experience.

 Performance Profiling